mindspore-ai/docs/docs/mindformers/docs/source_en/feature/other_training_features.md

 #### YAML Parameter Configuration

-To use the SwiGLU fusion operator, users need to configure the `use_fused_swiglu` parameter under the model_config section in the configuration file and set it to `True`.
-Example:
+To use the SwiGLU fusion operator, users need to configure the `use_fused_swiglu` parameter under the `model_config` section in the configuration file and set it to `True`.
+For example:

 ```yaml
 model_config: